 Since no beach restoration project for the West Surf Beach was begun during those years when the land was owned by the Town of Dauphin Island, the West Surf Beach was returned to the property owners in February 2016, and the beach once again became private property.

-The Far West End has always been private
+The Far West End is all private property

-Note that the entire Far West End of the island, beyond the small public area right around the West End Beach parking lot, is private property, and has been since the 1950s, when lots all on the West End began to be put up for sale.
-Walking along the water line of that area is legal, but sitting, camping, fishing, etc. on that property by the public is trespassing and is not legal.
+As mentioned, note that the entire Far West End of the island – the undeveloped land west of the small public area right around the West End Beach parking lot – is private property, owned by a single family.
+It has been this way since the 1950s, when lots on the West End first began to be put up for sale.
+Walking along the water line of the Far West End is legal, but sitting, camping, fishing, etc. on that property – by anyone other than the owners – is trespassing and is not legal.

-This is partly the reason why the Town purchased a small portion of land at the end of Bienville Blvd (the West End Beach), so that there would be some public beach area on the West End, at the end of Bienville, in addition to the public beach area east of Pirates Cove which stretches up to the DIPOA property around the Isle Dauphine Club.
+This is partly the reason why the Town purchased a small portion of land (now called the West End Beach) at the western end of Bienville Blvd, from the owners of the Far West End, so that there would be some public beach area down there, in addition to the other gulf-front public beach areas.

 Some Private Lots Are Underwater